US-proposed Iran resolution at UN faces likely vetoes from China, Russia

 It demands Iran immediately cease attacks, disclose the locations of any mines and not impede clearance operations.

-On Tuesday, U.S. Secretary of State Marco Rubio called the proposed resolution a test of the utility of the United Nations and urged China and Russia not to veto it.
+On May 7, US Secretary of State Marco Rubio called the proposed resolution a test of the utility of the United Nations and urged China and Russia not to veto it.
 REUTERS